crue-ton/crostini_userchange/README.md

 # user_change.sh #
 A bash script that easily changes the username of your user on Crostini.

+## WARNING! ##
+This script has only been tested on Crostini containers running Debian and Arch.
+So if you are running on a different distro, and this does not work, please make an issue and we can try to make this compatible with your distro :) --crue-ton

 ## How do I run this? ##
 - You need to enter Crosh doing `Ctrl + Alt + T` while one google chrome.
 - Enter a terminal session by running: